Allstar linked 900 MHz repeater with self contained Mini-ITX Linux PC

 Click on above *.conf files for annotated example files.

-If you are planning to run the (WA3DSP) Archlinux implementation of the Beaglebone Black or Raspberry Pi, check out: http://www.crompton.com/hamradio/BeagleBoneBlackAllstar/.
-Be aware that the the HamVoip code on that site isn't open source (not in keeping with the Allstarlink culture and GNU GPL) and some changes in those implementations are not supported by Allstarlink.
+Be aware that HamVoip code isn't open source (not in keeping with the Allstarlink principles and GNU GPL) and some changes in those implementations are not supported by Allstarlink.
 Original Allstarlink code has been relabeled as HamVoip with original author names removed: "Who's yo DAHDI" .
 This is beyond unethical.

 Some LINUX setup information to remember: